How To Validate Business Idea To Become 100% Sure That You Will Succeed?

 • No, I will not buy your solution.

-• Maybe, I am not sure now.
+• Maybe I am not sure now.

 • Yes, I will buy it for sure.

 When your business idea passes these tests, it passes the idea validation process.
-Now, you are ready to move forward to the last stage of the validation process – the product validation stage.
+Now, you are ready to move forward to the last stage of the validation – the product validation stage.

 3. Product validation stage